mantidproject/documents/Design/SANS/SANS_V2.md

 #### V1: Gradual implementation

 With a gradual implementation approach we try to introduce our new design bit by bit.
 It is continuously integrated into the current implementation of the SANS reduction.
 The advantage of this is that we will always have a working version of ISIS SANS available.
-The disadvantage that we could be restricted (at least in part) by old design decisions.
+A disadvantage could be that we could be restricted or guided (at least in parts) by old design decisions.

  1. State Object and decoupling:
     * Define adequate data structure for the state object.
 (1w).